ryzzaki/porticode3/README.md

 # porticode3
-This is a youtube bot that uploads videos based on your keyword
+This is a YouTube bot that uploads videos based on the entered keyword / topic.

 Sample request for uploading is as follows: